cchudzicki-ocw-testing/14.771-fall-2021/content/pages/readings.md

 - Dupas, Pascaline, and Jonathan Robinson (2013).
 "Why don't the poor save more?
 Evidence from health savings experiments." *American Economic Review* 103, no. 4: 1138-71.
 - Dupas, Pascaline, Dean Karlan, Jonathan Robinson, and Diego Ubfal (2018).
 "Banking the unbanked?
 Evidence from three countries." *American Economic Journal: Applied Economics* 10, no. 2: 257-97.
 - Schaner, Simone (2018).
 "The persistent power of behavioral change: Long-run impacts of temporary savings subsidies for the poor." *American Economic Journal: Applied Economics* 10, no. 3: 67-100.

+#### Sessions 11–12: Health

+**The demand for health**

+*TO READ IN DETAIL*

+- Banerjee, Abhijit, Arun G. Chandrasekhar, Esther Duflo, and Matthew O. Jackson (2019).
+"Using gossips to spread information: Theory and evidence from two randomized controlled trials."
+The Review of Economic Studies 86, no. 6: 2453-2490.
+- Chernozhukov, Victor, Mert Demirer, Esther Duflo, and Ivan Fernandez-Val (2020).
+Generic Machine Learning Inference on Heterogeneous Treatment Effects in Randomized Experiments, with an Application to Immunization in India.
+No. w24678.
+National Bureau of Economic Research.

+**Other readings**

+- \*\*\* Dupas, Pascaline (2014).
+“Short-Run Subsidies and Long-Run Adoption of New Health Products: Evidence from a Field Experiment.” *Econometrica* 82(1), pp. 197-28.
+- Cohen, Jessica and Pascaline Dupas (2010).
+“Free Distribution or Cost-Sharing?
+Evidence from a Randomized Malaria Prevention Experiment.”
+Quarterly Journal of Economics125 (1), pp.1-45.
+- Cohen, Jessica, Pascaline Dupas, and Simone Schaner (2015**).** “Price Subsidies, Diagnostic Tests, and Targeting of Malaria Treatment.”

+    American Economic Review105(2), pp. 609-645.
+- Duflo, Esther, Pascaline Dupas, and Michael Kremer (2015).
+"Education, HIV, and early fertility: Experimental evidence from Kenya."
+American Economic Review 105, no. 9: 2757-97.
+- Dupas, Pascaline and Edward Miguel (2017).
+“Impacts and Determinants of Health Levels in Low-Income Countries.”
+Draft prepared for the Handbook of Field Experiments.
+- Ashraf, Nava, James Berry, and Jesse M. Shapiro (2010).
+"Can Higher Prices Stimulate Product Use?
+Evidence from a Field Experiment in Zambia."
+American Economic Review, 100(5): 2383-2413.
+- Banerjee, Abhijit, Esther Duflo, Rachel Glennerster, Dhruva Kothari (2010).
+"Improving Immunisation Coverage in Rural India: Clustered Randomised Controlled Evaluation of Immunisation Campaigns With and Without Incentives."
+BMJ, 340:c2220.
+- Thornton, Rebecca L. (2008).
+"The Demand for, and Impact of, Learning HIV Status."
+American Economic Review, 98(5): 1829-63.

+**Health Care**

+- \*\*\* Das, Jishnu, Alaka Holla, Aakash Mohpal, and Karthik Muralidharan (2016).
+"Quality and accountability in health care delivery: audit-study evidence from primary care in India."
+American Economic Review 106, no. 12: 3765-99.
+- Das, Jishnu, Alaka Holla, Veena Das, Manoj Mohanan, Diana Tabak, and Brian Chan (2012).
+"In urban and rural India, a standardized patient study showed low levels of provider training and huge quality gaps."
+Health affairs 31, no. 12: 2774-2784.
+- Das J, and P. Gertler (2007).
+“Variations in Practice Quality in Five Low-Income Countries: A Conceptual Overview.”
+Health Affairs, 26(3):w296-w309.
+- \*\*\* Das, Jishnu, Jeffrey Hammer, and Kenneth Leonard (2008).
+"The Quality of Medical Advice in Low-Income Countries."
+Journal of Economic Perspectives, 22(2): 93–114.
+- Leonard, K.L (2009).
+"The Cost of Imperfect Agency in Health Care: Evidence from Rural Cameroun."
+Journal of Development Economics, 88 (2).
+- \*\*\*Leonard, K.L.
+(2008), “Is Patient Satisfaction Sensitive to Changes in the Quality of Care?
+An Exploitation of the Hawthorne Effect.”
+Journal of Health Economics, Volume 27, Issue 2, Pages 444-459.
+- Banerjee A, A. Deaton, E. Duflo (2004).
+“Health Care Delivery in Rural Rajasthan.”
+Economic and Political Weekly, 15(2):153-57.
+- Das, Jishnu and Jeffrey Hammer (2005).
+“Which Doctor?
+Combining Vignettes and Item Response to Measure Clinical Competence.”
+Journal of Development Economics, Volume 78, Issue 2, December 2005, Pages 348-383.
+- \*\*\* Das, Jishnu and Jeffrey Hammer (2007).
+“Location, Location, Location: Residence, Wealth and the Quality of Medical Care in Delhi, India.”
+Health Aff.
+2007; 26(3); w338-w351.
+- Chaudhury, Nazmul, Jeffrey Hammer, Michael Kremer, Karthik Muralidharan, and F. Halsey Rogers (2006).
+"Missing in Action: Teacher and Health Worker Absence in Developing Countries."
+Journal of Economic Perspectives, 20(1): 91–116.
+- Das, Jishnu and Hammer, Jeffrey (2007).
+"Money for Nothing: The Dire Straits of Medical Practice in Delhi, India."
+Journal of Development Economics, Volume 83, Issue 1, May 2007, Pages 1-36.
+- Olken, Benjamin, Junko Onishi, and Susan Wong (2014).
+“Should Aid Reward Performance?
+Evidence From a Field Experiment on Health and Education in Indonesia.”*American Economic Journal: Applied Economics6* (4)*.*
+- Banerjee, Abhijit V., Esther Duflo, and Rachel Glennerster (2008).
+"Putting a band-aid on a corpse: incentives for nurses in the Indian public health care system."
+Journal of the European Economic Association 6, no. 2-3: 487-500.

+**Infrastructure and the Environment \[for reference only\]**

+- Kremer, Michael, Jessica Leino, Edward Miguel, and Alix Peterson Zwane (2011).
+“Spring Cleaning: Rural Water Impacts, Valuation, and Institutions,” Quarterly Journal of Economics.
+Vol. 126: 145-205.
+- Kremer, Michael, Alix Peterson Zwane and Amrita Ahuja (2010).
+“Providing Safe Water: Evidence from Randomized Evaluations.”
+Annual Review of Resource Economics, Volume 2.
+- Almond, Douglas, Yuyu Chen, Michael Greenstone, and Hongbin Li (2009).
+"Winter Heating or Clean Air?
+Unintended Impacts of China's Huai River Policy."
+American Economic Review, 99(2): 184–90.
+- Burgess, Robin, Dave Donaldson, Olivier Deschenes and Michael Greenstone (2017).
+“Weather and Death in India: Mechanisms and Implications for Climate Change.”
+- Buchmann, Nina, Erica M. Field, Rachel Glennerster, and Reshmaan N. Hussam (2019).
+Throwing the baby out with the drinking water: unintended consequences of arsenic mitigation efforts in Bangladesh.
+No. w25729.
+National Bureau of Economic Research.
+[Working](https://www.nber.org/system/files/working_papers/w25729/w25729.pdf)